Blog | Personal Finance

 You want to use the strategic positioning of the Wyoming LLC, that will own all your other out-of-state LLCs.

-We need to be aware that states like Oregon and North Carolina may not protect the single-member LLC.
-So, you really need this Wyoming entity here for that protection since it creates a firewall against Mo forcing a sale of the other assets.
+It’s important to be aware that states like Oregon and North Carolina may not protect the single-member LLC.
+So, you really need this Wyoming entity here for that protection since it create

-A lot of this is covered in my book “Loopholes of Real Estate”.
-I would also encourage you to go to Corporate Direct.
+A lot of this is covered in Garrett’s book “Loopholes of Real Estate.”
+For more information, consider visiting Corporate Direct to explore protection plans.
 You can call 1-800-600-1760 for a free 15-minute consultation with an incorporating specialist.

-We want to make sure you are up to date on what you should be doing to protect yourself.
-I guarantee you will get some great information.
+Before taking any major steps, be sure you are up to date on what you should be doing to protect yourself.

 Original publish date: July 06, 2020